lsils/date2020_experiments/README.md

 ```

 Running all the experiments will require some time.
 The number of experiments can be changed by changing the xag_minmc.cpp file.
-This experiment will produce the last column (complete flow) of Table 1 and Table 2 from [TSRAD20].
+This experiment will produce the last column (complete flow) of Table 1 and Table 2 from [1].

-To obtain Table 3, run:
+To obtain Table 3 from [1], run:

 ```
 ./experiments/xag_minmc_MPC ../experiments/db